Syracuse riot of 1919: Globe Malleable Iron Works race riot

 The Globe Malleable Iron Works in Syracuse, New York depended on Polish and Italian iron molders.
 In the summer of 1919 they went out on strike.
 Hoping to break the strike plant owners brought in black replacement workers.
 Using clubs, stones, and firearms, the strikers clashed with the African-Americans did “serious damage” on the strikebreakers.
 At least three white men, Leon Martin, Walinty Winekowski, and Stanislaus Anvziewski, were arrested.
 The violence ended once the city officials activated the entire police force.

 Aftermath

 This uprising was one of several incidents of civil unrest that began in the so-called American Red Summer, of 1919.
 The Summer consisted of terrorist attacks on black communities, and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington, D.C.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
 Also occurring in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively, and with both having many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.